jchwenger/poetic.machines/labs/03.repetition-loops-functions/lab-3.md

 ## Analogue Experiment: Poetic Translation

 1. Look back at today’s session on Oulipo, generative constraints, and experimental translation.
 Identify the constraint or method you found most engaging.
-2. Work in pairs and select a source material (any material) for your partner.
-They will be tasked to translate this material into text using a method of their choice.
+2. Work in pairs and select a source material (any material not involving text) for your partner.
+They will be tasked to translate this material into text using a method of their choice, staying clear of descriptions.
 3. Share your translations with each other.
 Reflect on how different rules, source materials, and approaches shaped the results.

 ### Note